26 Sep Mothering the New Mother During her ‘Fourth Trimester’ – Part Two

 The postpartum doesn’t have to be a time of exhaustion and stress but instead can be honoured and appreciated as a time of deep transformation and dedicated care, not only for the newborn baby but for the newborn mother too.

-Jojo Hogan is an international postpartum doula, former owner of the Bella Mama Pregnancy Spa & Wellness Centre and the founder of Slow Postpartum™ – an movement that works to educate and empower society as to the importance of the postpartum ‘sacred window’ and to care for mothers and babies worldwide.
-To find out more or to work with Jojo, visit www.slowpostpartum.com
+Jojo Hogan is an international maternal postpartum care specialist, former owner of the Bella Mama Pregnancy Spa & Wellness Centre and the founder of Slow Postpartum™ – an movement that works to educate and empower society as to the importance of the postpartum ‘sacred window’ and to care for mothers and babies worldwide.
+To download the free ebook The Six Secrets of a Slow Postpartum visit www.slowpostpartum.com

 This article was first published in ‘Bump & Baby Magazine NZ’ 2017